 Long Bien Bridge was one of the greatest engineering accomplishments of the French colony in Hanoi.
 When it was completed in 1902, Long Bien Bridge was one of the longest bridges in Asia with 1.68 kilometres in length.

 Another interesting fact is that Long Bien Bridge was designed by the famous French architect Alexandre-Gustave Eiffel.
 Sounds familiar, right?

 And yes, he was also the one designed the Eiffel Tower in Paris and Statue of Liberty in the USA.
 Those are 2 of his most famous works.
 Long Bien Bridge was definitely one of his proud in Asia.

 Ho Chi Minh is the beloved leader of Vietnam and an important political figure in world history.
 He played an important role in the independence of Vietnam.
-After he passed away, Vietnamese Government decided to build Ho Chi Minh Mausoleum to pay contribute to him.
+After he passed away, the Vietnamese Government decided to build Ho Chi Minh Mausoleum to pay contribute to him.

 One interesting fact is that the construction of this mausoleum was actually against Ho Chi Minh’s wish before he passed away.
-The founder of Vietnam Communist Party specified that his body be cremated, with his ashes scattered over the north, center, and south of his country.
+The founder ofthe Vietnam Communist Party specified that his body be cremated, with his ashes scattered over the north, center, and south of his country.
 By this way, he can be present everywhere in his beloved country.

 However, The Vietnamese Government did the absolute opposite of his wish.